anilozdemir96/Multilingual-Offensive-Language-Identification-in-Social-Media/README.md

 |Ensemble |Tur |-| Without  |  0.822 |   0.896   | 0.813 | 0.887|
 |**Ensemble** |**Tur** |-| **With**  |  **0.809** |   **0.881**  | **0.816** | **0.883**|

+Submitted models are written in bold letters.
 All models are written in Google Collaboratory environment to take advantage of free GPU.